zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_extended_security_updates/_index.md

 - Edit the parameter file to match your environment.
 You will need to provide:
   - _`spnClientId`_: the AppId of the service principal you created before.
-  - _`spnClientSecret`_the password of the service principal you created before.
+  - _`spnClientSecret`_: the password of the service principal you created before.
   - _`spnTenantId`_: your Azure AD's tenant ID.
   - _`windowsAdminUsername`_: Windows admin username for your Azure VM.
   - _`windowsAdminPassword`_: password for the Windows admin username.